Family of Briton captured by Russian forces in Ukraine share emotional statement

 It comes after the president of Ukraine’s separatist Donetsk People’s Republic said the region’s supreme court is opening the trial of the three Britons.

+The BBC reported on Tuesday that Mr Aslin, 28, and one of his co-accused Shaun Pinner, 48, had appeared in the dock in the pro-Russian territory.

-If convicted on the charges, including of trying to seize power, the men could face the death penalty.
+If the men are convicted of the charges, which include trying to “seize power”, it is feared the court, which is not internationally recognised, could pass the death penalty.

+They were both members of regular Ukrainian military units in Mariupol.
+The affiliation of a third British man, Andrew Hill, who was captured in the Mykolaiv area, is unclear.

+Footage of three men, reported to be Mr Aslin, Mr Pinner and Saaudun Brahim, a Moroccan national, in what appears to be a court dock emerged on Tuesday.

 Separatist president Denis Pushilin on Monday claimed “the crimes they committed were monstrous”, according to separatist news agency DAN.